Aahil13/The-JS-Guide/docs/Arrays&Objects.md

 let thirdFruit = fruits[2]; // "orange"
 ```

-!> Elements in an array are accessed by their index, starting from 0.
+!> You can obtain the elements in an array by accessing their index, starting from 0.

 You can modify array elements by assigning new values to specific indexes.
 To modify the elements in an array: